Environmental Compliance

 This presentation reviews these new or different provisions in the 2021 MSGP and provides a list of 2021 MSGP resources.

 The 2021 MSGP was substantially shaped by a petition against the 2015 MSGP and the subsequent legal settlement (see earlier report).
 The settlement guided the development of the Proposed 2020 MSGP, largely by way of an EPA-sponsored study by the National Academies.
-ISRI addressed the National Academies on the challenges of industrial stormwater management as part of the study process.
-Much later, ISRI submitted substantial comments on the Proposed 2020 MSGP because of its many problematic provisions.
-ISRI’s comments eased several of these proposed problematic provisions (e.g., Universal monitoring, onerous aspects of the Additional Implementation Measures, MSGP eligibility related to Superfund sites and coal-tar sealants) prior to the Federal 2021 MSGP being finalized.
+ReMA addressed the National Academies on the challenges of industrial stormwater management as part of the study process.
+Much later, ReMA submitted substantial comments on the Proposed 2020 MSGP because of its many problematic provisions.
+ReMA’s comments eased several of these proposed problematic provisions (e.g., Universal monitoring, onerous aspects of the Additional Implementation Measures, MSGP eligibility related to Superfund sites and coal-tar sealants) prior to the Federal 2021 MSGP being finalized.

 Members with questions or needing assistance should contact David L. Wagger, Chief Scientist / Director of Environmental Management by e-mail or phone at 202-662-8533.